a collection of notes on areas of personal interest

 In a sense it is a development of the badu tent, though the latter is far more open.
 In use, visitors are required to maintain a code of behaviour which was developed over centuries and of which the Arabs are rightly proud.
 Traditions of hospitality, generosity and kindness to strangers abound in Arab history and folklore and are typified by men such Hatim Tai, a contemporary of the Prophet.
 But I digress...

 You can see from the diagram how the site is organised to provide privacy.
-Essentially there are four kinds of space, both internal and external:
+Essentially there are four kinds of space, which should be seen as reflecting both internal and external relationships:

-I won’t go into the relationships here as I will deal with them elsewhere and explain what can and what can’t be altered.
-The reason why the diagram is important here is that it demonstrates, or should demonstrate, the manner in which the house and its site are laid out in order to provide for the the privacy essential to living in a Gulf house.
+I won’t go into the relationships here as I intend to look at them elsewhere and explain what can and what can’t be altered.
+The reason why the above diagram is important here is that it demonstrates, or should demonstrate, the manner in which the house and its site are laid out in order to provide for the degrees and extent of privacy essential to living in a Gulf house.
+Having said that, as might be expected, the relationships are not absolute but represent my experience of many different Qataris and their preferences.
+In particular it protects the family even as expanding contacts with external influences might be thought to weaken the cohesion of Qatari society.

-What disappoints me is that nowadays so few houses conform to the basic requirements of this diagram, and that privacy is compromised to the disadvantage of the household and, particularly, of the women of the household.
+What disappoints me is that nowadays so few houses conform to the basic requirements of this diagram, and that privacy is compromised to the disadvantage of the household and, significantly, of the women of the household.
+This holds particularly true for the external spaces contained within the boundary wall.

-Of particular note is that I have set out the rooms with Western names associated with them – the manner in which Qataris now expect to use their houses.
-In the past rooms were just rooms and might have a number of alternative uses both within a day or with seasons and special events, or just over time as the family grew or changed.
-The essential difference between the past and its traditions is that, in the past, the spaces were related to degrees of privacy, but now, they are specific.
-Part of the reason for this is the growth of affluence and the concomitant ability – and desire – to purchase the wide range of goods which line the showrooms.
+Of particular note is that I have set out the rooms with Western names associated with them as this reflects the manner in which Qataris now expect to use their houses.
+In the past rooms were just spaces and might have a number of alternative uses both within a day or with the seasons and special events, or just over time as the family grew or changed.
+The essential difference between the past and its traditions is that, historically, the spaces were related to degrees of privacy, but now, they are specific.
+Part of the reason for this is the growth of affluence and the concomitant ability – and desire – to purchase the wide range of goods that line the showrooms and for which there is now considerable purchasing power.

 In some parts of the Islamic world, for instance in the medina of Fez, Morocco, there is a sequence of four steps to access the public street: